booknex/QUEUE/replit.md

 2.  **Kanban Board**: A separate system with header navigation for "Opportunities" and "Pipelines," independent from the client queue.
 It supports dynamic pipeline management, allowing users to create, edit, and delete pipelines via a modal, each with its dedicated kanban board.
 Both the "Opportunities" view and individual pipeline views support fully dynamic column management - users can create and delete columns as needed.
 Default columns for Opportunities are: New, In Progress, Closed.

 **Key Features:**
+-   **Multi-Company Support**: Users can manage multiple companies/organizations from a single application.
+A company dropdown selector in the header allows switching between different companies.
+Each company has its own isolated data (client files, pipelines, contacts, opportunities).
 -   **Automatic Ordering**: Files are automatically sorted with untouched files appearing first, followed by touched files ordered by their `lastTouchedAt` timestamp (oldest first).
 -   **Real-time Timer Tracking**: Wait times are calculated from `lastTouchedAt` or `createdAt`, displayed with seconds precision, and update every second client-side.
 Server syncs every 30 seconds.
 -   **Dynamic Pipeline Management**: Full CRUD operations for pipelines stored in PostgreSQL, managed via a UI modal.
 Each pipeline gets a dedicated kanban board.